1. What Information Do We Collect?

 6. Does Third Party Content And Links To Third Party Sites Appear on the Services?

 The Services may contain content that is supplied by a third party, and those third parties may collect web site usage information and your Device Identifier when web pages from any online Services are served to your browser.
 In addition, when you are using the Services, you may be directed to other sites or applications that are operated and controlled by third parties that we do not control.
 We are not responsible for the privacy practices employed by any of these third parties.
 For example, if you “click” on a banner advertisement, the “click” may take you away from one of our websites onto a different web site.
 These other web sites may send their own cookies to you, independently collect data or solicit Personal Information and may or may not have their own published privacy policies.
 We encourage you to note when you leave our Services and to read the privacy statements of all third party web sites or applications before submitting any Personal Information to third parties.

 7. How Do I Change My Information And Communications Preferences?

 8. What About Consent To Transfer Information To The United States?

-The Services are operated in the United States and intended for users located in the United States and Canada.
+The Services are operated in the United States and intended for users located in the United States.
 If you are located anywhere outside of the United States, please be aware that information we collect, including, Personal Information, will be transferred to, processed and stored in the United States.
 The data protection laws in the United States may differ from those of the country in which you are located, and your Personal Information may be subject to access requests from governments, courts, or law enforcement in the United States according to laws of the United States.
 By using the Services or providing us with any information, you consent to this transfer, processing and storage of your information in the United States.

 9. What Should Parents Know About Children?